LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

   subjectivity, or a matter of contention or debate) is not considered good

   territory for a chatbot.
-These complex, human-drive enquiries are better handled by a human.
+These complex, human-drive enquiries are better handled by a person
+* Users value a conversation
 * There are simple things we can do to improve the user journey before using chatbots, such as web content improvement, better search optimisation and easier links to getting more help

 ### Recommended option

 * Of the four services we explored in depth (Planning, Waste & Recycling, Revenues & Benefits, Highways) the most likely option for an alpha project to take the research forward was Waste & Recycling.
 This was  because;
   * it deals with a high level of simple information or service requests
-  * these fall into relatively few distinct reasons for calling which means a chatbot can address a large proportion of all Waste and Recycling calls
+  * these fall into relatively few distinct reasons for calling (80% of calls within Waste and Recycling can be categorised into three specific reasons for contact) which means a chatbot can address a large proportion of calls
   * the largely non-emotional user journey involved
   * an expressed user need of self-service for this type of call
-* The potential savings from
+* The potential savings from deploying a single chatbot approach across all English councils could be as high as £48.8m

 ### Technology approach